Brandon Crawford Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 15th in MLB.

-- The Dodgers have the 21st-ranked team ERA among all MLB pitching staffs (4.48).
+- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.49).

-- Dodgers pitchers combine to rank 23rd in baseball in home runs given up (88 total, 1.3 per game).
+- The Dodgers rank 23rd in baseball in home runs surrendered (89 total, 1.3 per game).

+- Miller (3-0 with a .78 ERA and 23 strikeouts in 23 2/3 innings pitched) gets the start for the Dodgers, his fifth of the season.

+- In his most recent time out on Saturday, June 10 against the Philadelphia Phillies, the righty threw six scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.